the-turing-way/the-turing-way/book/website/project-design/code-styling/code-styling-guidelines.md

 (pd-code-styling-guidelines)=
 # Guidelines for Code Styling

 Style guidelines differ between organisations, languages, and over time.
-(The Python style guide Python Enhancement Proposal 8 has had numerous revisions since it was released in 2001).
+Even, the Python style guide Python Enhancement Proposal 8 (PEP 8) has had numerous revisions since it was released in 2001.
-It is important that you work to a framework that is best for your purposes: be they for your benefit, or the benefit of others.
+You must choose a framework that is best for your purposes: be they for your benefit or the benefit of others.
 It is also important to remain consistent (and not consistently inconsistent)!

 Style guidelines include advice for file naming, variable naming, use of comments, and whitespace and bracketing.

-The following are links to existing style guide that may be of use when deciding how to format your code:
+The following are links to existing style guides that may be of use when deciding how to format your code:

 * [PEP8](https://www.python.org/dev/peps/pep-0008/) for Python.
 * [Hadley Wickham's](http://adv-r.had.co.nz/Style.html) style guide for R.